Jeff Thompson Research Award

 Individual awards may be granted up to a maximum of $5,000 each.
 Award funds may only be used for expenses directly related to the conducting of research outlined in the proposal, and cannot be used towards university tuition or fees or to supplement income while conducting research.
 Successful applicants will also have the registration fee of one Annual Regional Conference waived, so they may present their work to the IB community in their region.

-Applicants must be employed in an IB World School.
-Applications should be submitted by a single principal investigator, but any number of co-investigators may be named.
+Individual applicants must be employed in an IB World School.
+If an application is submitted jointly by more than one investigator, at least one co-investigator must be employed at an IB World School.
+Co-investigators may include persons not employed at an IB World School (for example, university researchers).
 No full or part-time employees of the IB are eligible for this award.
 The award scheme is intended strictly as a means to provide incentive funding and in no way constitutes full funding of a research project.

 Selection and award process